-Table 2 illustrates the important potential contribution of trees and green-space in presenting a city image.
+Table 2 illustrates the important potential contribution of trees and green space in presenting a city image.

-Branding incorporates a name, a logo – a total visual package.
+Branding incorporates a name, and a logo – a total visual package.
 The article describes a range of marketing theories and concepts such as brand hearsay, brand evidence, brand attitude and brand verdict.

-- Urban forestry is in constant struggle for political and public support and funding and will slide down the political agenda if the connections to its major benefits are not made.
+- Urban forestry is in a constant struggle for political and public support and funding and will slide down the political agenda if the connections to its major benefits are not made.

 - Branding can strengthen the morale and internal organisation of municipal and private green-space institutions and strengthen the profile of the profession (which does not yet exist as such in Australia).

 - Branding can bring more users into the urban forest which because of its nature generally invokes positive associations and loyalty, generating regular use and contact with the local urban forester or arborist.